-(CUMMING, GA) — Sawnee Electric Membership Corporation (Sawnee EMC) announced today that it is preparing to return approximately $7.8 million to approximately 120,208 eligible current and former Sawnee members, through a general retirement of patronage capital.
-This includes funds assigned for the balance of year 2003 and all of 2004.
-This action will provide funds to individuals and businesses who were members of the cooperative and received electric service from Sawnee at any time during 2003 or 2004.
+(CUMMING, GA) — Sawnee Electric Membership Corporation (Sawnee EMC) announced today that it is preparing to return approximately $8 million to approximately 130,000 eligible current and former Sawnee members, through a general retirement of patronage capital.
+This includes funds assigned for all of the year 2005 and a portion of the year 2006.
+This action will provide funds to individuals and businesses who were members of the cooperative and received electric service from Sawnee at any time during 2005 and/or 2006.

 Because Sawnee EMC is a not-for-profit electric cooperative, each year its members receive an assignment of what is called “patronage capital” in the records of the Cooperative.
 Each member’s assignment is based on the amount of revenue they provided the Cooperative through their electric bills during a particular year.

 Patronage capital is defined in Sawnee’s Bylaws as an “allocation of the revenue in excess of operating costs and expenses” and is required by Georgia law.
 Sawnee EMC’s Board of Directors regularly considers the retirement of patronage capital to its members for certain periods and certain events.
 The Board approves a retirement after it determines that doing so will not impair Sawnee’s overall financial position.

 All members who received electric service from Sawnee EMC at any time during 2005 and/or 2006 are eligible to receive an allocated portion of this general patronage capital retirement.

 Approximately $8 million will be distributed to these members, with the average refund being approximately $61.
 It should be noted that each member’s refund will vary based on the amount of revenue they contributed to the cooperative, via their power bills, during 2005 and/or 2006.